wormhole-foundation/wormhole/devnet/tx-verifier/README.md

 The current integration test sends exactly two messages, each one corresponding to a different Token Bridge endpoint (Transfer and Transfer With Payload).

-#### monitor.sh
+#### tx-verifier-evm-runner.sh

+Runs the guardiand binary which contains the transfer verifier tool.
+This tool monitors the local Ethereum network for events.

 A bash script that monitors the error log file for a specific error pattern.
 It runs in an infinite loop so it will not exit until the error pattern is detected.

-The error pattern is defined in `devnet/tx-verifier.yaml` and matches an error string in the Transfer Verifier package.
+The error pattern is defined in the YAML file and matches an error string in the Transfer Verifier package.

-Once the pattern is detected, a success message is logged to a status file.
-Currently this is unused but this set-up could be modified to detect that this script has written the success message to figure out whether the whole test completed successfully.

-The integration test is considered successful as soon as two instances of the error pattern are detected, one for each message type sent by the `transfer-verifier-test.sh`.
+The integration test is considered successful as soon as two instances of the error pattern are detected, one for each message type sent by the `transfer-verifier-evm-test.sh`.

-### YAML File Description

-The YAML file that runs the integration tests runs three containers:
-* The Transfer Verifier binary which monitors the state of the local Ethereum network
-* The integration test script that generates activity that the Transfer Verifier classifies as malicious
-* The monitor script which ensures that the Transfer Verifier successfully detected the error we expected, and signals to Tilt that the overall test has succeeded

 ## Further Work